 You can see from the picture above that this soundbar has two HDMI connection ports.
 One is an input to receive the signal from an external device, like a Blu-ray player, set top box or game console.

 This means the soundbar can play the audio from the Blu-ray movie or game.

 Then, there is an HDMI output that will pass the video signal to the TV.

-Also, because this an HDMI ARC connection, we can also pass audio from the TV to the soundbar using the same HDMI connection.
+Also, because this an ARC connection, we can also pass audio from the TV to the soundbar using the same HDMI port.